 But it is the under-predicted candidates that commentators are most worried about lest the low grades predicted by their teachers funnel them into less stretching courses, perhaps forever charting an under-par course for their lives.
 What could be done to improve their aspirations and life chances?

-The debate about PQA anticipates that some form of admissions system using actual rather than predicted grades will improve fairness for these candidates but, as Mark Corver’s paper on page xx points out, this might be far from true and such a system might damage the prospects of more students than it improves.
+The debate about PQA anticipates that some form of admissions system using actual rather than predicted grades will improve fairness for these candidates but, as Mark Corver’s paper points out, this might be far from true and such a system might damage the prospects of more students than it improves.

 Supporting teachers to reduce under-prediction of grades might be easier, cheaper and a lot less risky than upending the entire university admissions system.